Want the perfect workout program?

 The erector spine is actually a series of 3 major muscles that work to manipulate the spine:

-These muscle origins come from the upper spine and are inserted on the scapula.
+The rhomboid major and minor are two small muscles that sit on top of each other and are shaped like rhomboids.
 While small, they play a critical role in scapular control.
 Both muscles work to manipulate the scapula, press the scapula against the thoracic wall, and retract the scapula.

 Not having strong rhomboids will prevent you from keeping stable scapular control, leading to a cascade of biomechanical deficiencies.
 Without proper scapula control, the upper extremities cannot operate off a strong base, thus causing irregular movements as well as causing the joints to overcompensate.

-Rhomboids are trained anytime you are retracting your scapula and bracing them.
-That's literally what they do, and it wouldn't be possible without them.
-This being said, as long as you use good form during your pulling exercises (you better be!), you'll train your rhomboids.
+As long as you use good form during your pulling exercises (you better be!), you'll train your rhomboids.
 However, it's always a good idea to throw in some mobility work and light movements to build your rhomboid's strength and endurance.

 While technically the deltoids are your shoulders, there are three heads; the anterior, acromial (sometimes referred to as medial or middle), and posterior.
 We are worried about the posterior as it is actually part of the back (hence the name “posterior’) and works in conjunction with the other back muscles.